bruab/garden/_notes/The US wastes about 100 million tons of food each year.md

 ---

-title: 'The US wastes about 100M tons of food each year'
+title: 'The US wastes about 100 million tons of food each year'
 feed: show
 date: 2024-06-14
 # permalink: /credits